Budgeting

 (Source: Best Money Moves)

-For those who are uninsured or underinsured, finding quality medical care can be a daunting challenge.
-When bills start to mount, with no end in sight, it’s further compounded by a sense of helplessness and despair.
+For the uninsured or underinsured, accessing quality medical care presents a daunting challenge.
+When bills accumulate with no resolution in sight, feelings of helplessness and despair compound the problem.

-Even for those with reasonably good health insurance coverage, navigating through deductibles, out-of-pocket expenses, and rising premiums can be overwhelming from month to month.
-Something must be done to counter these growing financial pressures placed on individuals and families caused by medical care costs.
+Even those with decent health insurance coverage find navigating deductibles, out-of-pocket expenses, and rising premiums overwhelming month after month.
+Addressing these mounting financial pressures on individuals and families caused by medical care costs requires urgent attention.

 Money stress is higher for people who did not go to college (about 32%).